telerik/blazor-docs/components/popover/overview.md

 ## Popover Animations

 Use the available parameters to customize the animation type and its duration.
-[Read more about the Blazor Popover animations...]({%slug popover-animation%})
+[Read more about the Blazor Popover Animations...]({%slug popover-animation%})

 ## Popover Parameters